Copyright 1994 - 2018 Bill's Bible Basics

 Galatians 3:24-25, KJV

-Sadly, as we have already seen, some people today, even certain Christian denominations, such as the Seventh Day Adventists, are just like those self-righteous Jews of old.
-They have taken a step into the legalistic past by mandating that their members observe the Sabbath.
-Such people have fallen under the bondage of the letter of the Law, instead of being Spirit-led, and freed through Christ.
-In describing the Law-bound Jews of his own time, and explaining how New Testament Christians must be led by the Spirit instead, the Apostle Paul wrote:
+Please notice Paul's final words in the previous two verses: "we are no longer under a schoolmaster."
+Sadly, as we have already seen, some people today, including certain Christian denominations, such as the Seventh Day Adventists, are just like those self-righteous Jews of old.
+While they may not see it as such, they have taken a step into the legalistic past by mandating that all of their members observe the Sabbath.
+Such people have fallen under the bondage of the letter of the Law, instead of being Spirit-led, and freed through the Sacrifice of Christ.
+In describing the Law-bound Jews of his own time, and explaining how New Testament Christians must be led by the Spirit instead, the Apostle Paul had this to say:

 "For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and NOT IN THE LETTER; whose praise is not of men, but of God."

 "For as many as are led by the Spirit of God, they are the sons of God."